 You may make an approximation of Hershey’s Chocolate Syrup form the get-go by following my mother’s recipe, but substitute for the cane sugar one cup each of brown sugar and Karo clear corn syrup; add an ounce of chopped-up bittersweet chocolate; and add a half teaspoon of instant coffee powder.

-Here’s my mother’s chocolate sauce recipe.
+Here’s my mother’s homemade chocolate sauce recipe.
 It’s from memory but I’ve tested it and it is as I remember it.

 1 cup good quality unsweetened cocoa powder